chrispalmeri/pretty-sketch/README.md

 Then `npm run build`

-That will create a `build` directory containing the app
+That will create a `dist` directory containing the app

 Make your changes in `src` and then `npm run build` again